AccidentByDragon/Inl-mningsUppgift2Databaser/Dokumentation.md

         }
       ]
     }"
-  #### Möjliga fel:
+  ##### Möjliga fel:
-    Status Kod 500, "could not connect to server database" Example request from Locations, using GET http://localhost:3000/api/locations/:id med en accepterad objektID Med en Status Kod 200:
+    Status Kod 500, "could not connect to server database"
+  #### Example request from Locations,
+  using GET http://localhost:3000/api/locations/:id med en accepterad objektID,  Med en Status Kod 200:

     "message": "you are trying to find a location", "searchlocation": {